This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Peel, core and chop apples into chunks.
-Toss with pecans, cinnamon, and ¼ cup of the sugar and set aside.
+• Peel, core and chop 1 pound apples into chunks.
+Toss with 1 cup pecans (toasted and chopped), 1 tablespoon cinnamon, and 1/4 cup sugar and set aside.

-• Stir together flour, remaining sugar, baking powder and salt in a large mixing bowl.
-In a separate bowl, whisk together oil, orange juice, eggs and vanilla.
+• Stir together 2 3/4 cups all-purpose flour, 2 cups sugar, 1 tablespoon baking powder, and 1 teaspoon salt in a large mixing bowl.
+In a separate bowl, whisk together 1 cup vegetable oil, 1/4 cup orange juice, 4 eggs, and 1 tablespoon pure vanilla extract.
 Mix half to two thirds of the wet ingredients into the dry ones and mix on high speed until well combined and light and fluffy.
 Add remaining liquid mixture and mix just until all ingredients are incorporated.

 • Add about a third of the apples to the bottom of the bundt pan.
 Pour half of batter into prepared pan over the apples.
 Spoon half of the remaining apples onto the batter.
 Pour the remaining batter over the apples and arrange the remaining apples on top.